Welcome to Astronomy!

 - Procedures.
 This page carefully explains what I expect of students, how chats, homework, and examinations work, and some suggestions to help students study for this course.
 One of the links from this page explains some conventions we have found practical for chat classroom behavior--please read them!

-- Labs.
+- Lab Work.
 This page contains general information on how to do labs for "lab credit" (which is optional), and links to some science equipment suppliers.
 If you plan on getting lab credit for this course, you must read the lab safety page and send me a signed, paper copy of the parental agreement to supervise labs.

 - Student Survival Guide.
 This guide has information about how to study science, manage time and pace yourself through the different assignments, find the web lectures, use the text and other course media, complete essay and math homework problems, prepare for quizzes and exams, form study groups to work together, do labs and write lab reports, and use other web resources.

 - Parents Guide.
-This contains information for parents to use to help their students performa well.
+This contains information for parents to use to help their students perform well.
 It includes a summary of expectations for student performance, suggestions for study helps and checklists to use in determining whether the student is completing all the work on time.

-© 2012,2013 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2005 - 2022 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.